 Studying law abroad has many advantages for new graduates.
-First of all, many graduates maintain motivation and do their job with love.
+First of all, many elements that will increase the motivation level of the professional candidates who will willingly choose this department and will do their profession with love are offered throughout their education.
 From this point of view, the advantages offered by the law department to students can be listed as follows:

 - A Strong Resume: It is an indisputable fact that students who study law abroad start their professional life one step ahead.
-Completing this prestigious education in a world-renowned university enables graduates to open valuable doors easily.
+Completing this prestigious education in a world-renowned university enables graduates to open the doors of successful career easily.

 - Career Opportunities: During legal education abroad, people can network with many experts in their field.
 This is a very beneficial factor for their careers in the future.
 Law, which is accepted as one of the most financially profitable fields globally, offers graduates the key to a promising future in this sense.

 - Foreign Language Advantage: One of the most important advantages of studying abroad is learning and improving a foreign language.
-In addition, having a good command of legal terminology in English offers people the opportunity to easily practice this profession, which provides high earnings in global markets worldwide.
-In addition, people in the field of law, which provides material and emotional satisfaction, will be able to practice their area of work in many countries.
-In addition, thanks to foreign language proficiency, students can turn to different career opportunities and even evaluate further academic career opportunities abroad.
+In addition, having a good command of legal terminology in English offers people the opportunity to easily practice this profession, which provides high levels of earnings in global markets worldwide.
+In addition, people in the field of law, which provides material and emotional satisfaction, will be able to practice their profession in many countries.
+Moreover, thanks to foreign language proficiency, students can turn to different career opportunities and even evaluate further academic career opportunities abroad.

 Being in harmony with the outside world, especially after an education abroad, is the biggest gain for the student.
 In this way, successful graduates can become lawyers who have a voice in their own country or global markets.
-Legal education abroad is completed in an average of 3-4 years at the undergraduate level.
-If the ongoing program is a graduate program in law, the education period can be completed in 1-2 years.
+Legal education abroad is completed in an average of 3 to 4 years at the undergraduate level.
+If the ongoing program is a graduate program in law, the education period can be completed in 1 to 2 years.

-Which Countries Should Be Preferred to Study Law Abroad?
+Which Countries Should Be Preferred for Studying Law Abroad?

-To study law abroad and then proceed with this career, the first thing to do is to choose a country and university that is suitable for the characteristics and language skills of the student.
-It is advantageous at this point to choose a law school that provides education in English.
-Law faculties located in many parts of the world, including Turkey, are within the body of highly respected and successful institutions.
-In addition, the countries where students frequently prefer to study law;
+In order to study law abroad and then pursue career worldwide, the first thing to do is to choose a country and university suitable for the characteristics and language knowledge of the student candidates.
+It is advantageous at this point to choose a law faculty that provides education in English.
+Law faculties in many parts of the world are located within highly respected and successful institutions.
+In addition, countries that are frequently preferred by students to study law;

 - Canada and

-Especially in America and Canada, many universities have a certain prestige, and job opportunities occur in a short time after completion.
+Especially in America and Canada, many universities have a certain prestige and job opportunities occur in a short time after completion.
 Since each country has its educational calendar and rules framework, it is helpful to do detailed research before choosing.
-Students who have the right to graduate from the faculty of law; Besides working with titles such as lawyer, judge, and prosecutor, graduates can also get the chance to provide consultancy services.
+Students who have the right to study at the faculty of law; besides working as a lawyer, judge and prosecutor, graduates can also get the chance to provide consultancy services.
 In addition to these countries, there are also prestigious universities in Europe that have made a name for themselves in the field of law.
-These universities, which are the focus of students’ attention, are frequently at the forefront with their quality education systems.
+These universities, which are the focus of the attention of students, are frequently at the forefront with their high quality education systems.

-Oxford is at the forefront of universities that have made a name for themselves in the field of law, as in many other areas.
-Known as the second oldest university globally, Oxford offers a unique educational experience to students wishing to pursue a bachelor’s or master’s degree in law.
+Oxford is at the forefront of universities that have made a name for itself in the field of law, as in many other areas.
+Known as the second oldest university in the world, Oxford offers a unique educational experience to students wishing to pursue a bachelor’s or master’s degree in law.
 Oxford University, which receives thousands of applications every year for the field of law, also provides various scholarship opportunities for students.
 For example, students can benefit from the Rhodes Scholarship opportunity while studying law.

-Another vital university in England that provides legal education is Cambridge University.
+Another vital university in England that provides legal education is the University of Cambridge.
 Founded in 1209, this prestigious educational institution still maintains its popularity worldwide with its notable graduates.
 Offering more than 150 academic departments and over 300 graduate programs to its students, Cambridge also offers very successful training in law.

-Leiden University, established in the Netherlands in 1575 and recognized as a public research university, is also among the top 50 universities globally in 13 fields of study.
+University of Leiden, established in the Netherlands in 1575 and recognized as a public research university, is also among the top 50 universities globally in 13 fields of study.
 The law department is among these fields of study.
-At the same time, Leiden, which is shown among the top 100 universities globally, offers undergraduate and graduate programs in human rights, International Law, and European Law, many of which are taught in English.
+At the same time, Leiden, which is shown among the top 100 universities globally, offers undergraduate and graduate programs in human rights, International Law and European Law, many of which are taught in English.

 Ludwig Maximilian University

-Ludwig Maximilian University, located in Munich, Germany, known as the sixth oldest university, also draws attention with its law department, which is among the more than 100 undergraduate and graduate programs it offers.
-Hosting approximately 52 thousand students worldwide, the university has made its mark among the best with its well-planned legal education.
+Ludwig Maximilian University, located in Munich, Germany, known as the sixth oldest university, also draws attention with its law department, which is among the 100 undergraduate and graduate programs it offers.
+Hosting approximately 52 thousand students worldwide, the university has made its reputation among the best with its well-planned legal education.

 The University of Bologna is among the top research universities in Italy.
-Founded in 1088 and considered the oldest university globally, the University of Bologna ranks first among the most prestigious universities in both European and international rankings.
+Founded in 1088 and considered as the oldest university in the world, the University of Bologna ranks first among the most prestigious universities in both European and international rankings.
 The university offers effective education to over 80 thousand students and is recognized as the best in Italy by the Italian Center for Social Investment Studies; It is also shown as the best choice for students who want to study law in Italy.